Jeffery Deaver: Life and career

 Additionally, The Bone Collector has been adapted as a television series, Lincoln Rhyme: Hunt for the Bone Collector.
-A Television series based on his novel "The Never Game" is also set to premiere in 2023.
+Tracker, a television series based on his novel The Never Game, premiered in 2024.

 Deaver also created the characters and—in a collaboration with 14 other noted writers—wrote the 17-part serial thriller The Chopin Manuscript narrated by Alfred Molina that was broadcast on Audible.com from September 25 to November 13, 2007.
 It is also available in print.

 Deaver was chosen to write a new James Bond novel: Carte Blanche is set in 2011 and was published on May 25, 2011.
 He is the second American author to write Bond novels, after Raymond Benson.